cpmpercussion/homepage/_posts/2010-08-27-brisbane-percussion-gathering.md

 type: post
 published: true
 meta: {}
+description: "Christina and I are in Brisbane at the Australian Percussion Gathering.
+ALL our friends are here, it's awesome.
+Status fun.
+Posted via email from charles"
 ---

 Christina and I are in Brisbane at the Australian Percussion Gathering.
 ALL our friends are here, it's awesome.
 Status: fun.